 It is vital to recognize that landscapes in which fires occur are dynamic and evolving due to the ever-changing drivers of wildfire risk - land use, combustible material, ignition sources and climate change.
 Thus, integrated and holistic wildfire management programmes are needed that include knowledge about the behaviour of the drivers of fire risk across different landscapes and regions.

-This side event is part of the International Boreal Forest Research Association (IBFRA) Conference "A changing boreal biome", which will take place from 16 to 20 August 2021.
-The session will bring together the representatives of the UNECE/FAO Team of Specialists on Boreal Forests, including scientists and policymakers from seven boreal countries.
-This Team of Specialists is a unique intergovernmental entity that, through peer-to-peer learning and exchange, aims to address pressing challenges facing the boreal forests today and advance its contribution to the achievement of the Sustainable Development Goals.
+This side event was part of the International Boreal Forest Research Association (IBFRA) Conference "A changing boreal biome", which took place from 16 to 20 August 2021.
+The session brought together scientists and policymakers from boreal countries to:

 - Present and discuss the current drivers and trends of wildfires and their socio-ecological and economic implications across boreal countries